 Bookout days and meal times are things I always look forward to.
 It's just the pleasant sight of things when other activities just shag you out.
 There were times when I'm just too tired to be of my normal physical standard.
 It's stressful to see many of your platoon mates who are so good in their fitness getting great improvement.

 Last but not least, I am happy to join the drill team and be able to perform for games day and POP graduation.
-I set my mind to do it and I was able to prove myself right and this is one of the few things I decided and has not gotten any regrets even though my admin times are all burnt to train for the drills.
+I set my mind to do it and I was able to prove myself right and this is one of the few things I decided and has not gotten any regrets even though my a

 0 comments: